 Homeschooling in Shenzhen

 Some expat families may prefer to homeschool their children.
-However, parents should bear in mind that homeschooling is not formally recognised in China.
-In fact, homeschooling is entirely illegal for Chinese citizens, but as foreign citizens, expats fall into a grey area.
+However, homeschooling is not formally recognised in China.
+In fact, homeschooling is entirely illegal for Chinese citizens, but expats fall into a grey area.

-Expat parents who plan to homeschool their children are strongly advised to consider the schooling options carefully and get in touch with local homeschooling organisations and support groups.
-It is worth noting that homeschooled children aren't allowed to write the local school-leaving exam, meaning they will be unable to apply for entry to Chinese universities.
+Expat parents planning to homeschool their children are strongly advised to consider the options carefully and contact local homeschooling organisations and support groups.
+It is worth noting that homeschooled children aren’t allowed to write the local school-leaving exam, meaning they cannot apply for enrolment in Chinese universities.

 Special-needs education in Shenzhen

 While special educational needs are identified as an area for development in schools in China, support is often limited.
-Most support for students with severe difficulties is separate to mainstream schools.
+Most support for students with severe difficulties is separate from mainstream schools.
+Shenzhen’s local government has drafted a plan that enables children with special educational needs to complete their nine years of compulsory schooling in integrated mainstream schools and special-needs education schools.

-International schools may offer specialised services, though the extent varies.
-Educational psychologists, support teachers and counselling may be available.
-However, schools may lack resources for students who need significant support.
+International schools may offer specialised services, although the extent varies.
+Educational psychologists, support teachers, and counselling may be available.
+Still, these schools may also lack resources for students who require significant support.

 We recommend consulting each potential school individually.
-This process can be tiresome but will offer the most accurate information.
+This process can be tiresome but will provide the most accurate information.

 Tutors in Shenzhen

-Hiring a tutor helps expat children integrate into a new schooling system and home environment in Shenzhen.
-Tutoring provides students with extra support outside the classroom – both online and in person.
+Hiring a tutor in Shenzhen helps expat children integrate into a new schooling system and home environment in Shenzhen.
+Tutoring provides students extra support outside the classroom – both online and in person.
 Adults, too, can hire a tutor to learn Mandarin or Cantonese, for example.

-There are many resources online and platforms to search for tutors, including TeacherOn and Preply.
-Quick searches on these portals can identify tutors who specialise in a specific curriculum or subject area.
+There are many online resources and platforms for searching for tutors, including TeacherOn and Preply.
+Quick searches on these portals can identify tutors specialising in a specific curriculum or subject area.
+You can also ask your expat network or your child’s school for tutor recommendations.

 Expat Health Insurance